TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ## Some special properties of the characteristic polynomial

 In the proof of {prf:ref}`Prop:EigenValues:CharPoly` it was mentioned that for an $n \times n$ matrix $A$ the coefficient of the highest power $\lambda^n$  is equal to  $(-1)^n$.
-In thhis subsection we will find expressions for two other coefficients of the characteristic polynomial.
+In this subsection we will find expressions for two other coefficients of the characteristic polynomial.
 The results we mention are interesting in themselves, but they are not essential for the sequel.

 ::::::{prf:proposition}
 :label: Prop:EigenValues:CharPolyTrace